-When looking at decimal based odds, the same thing applies to them as all the other forms of odds when trying to determine the favorite... which ever is the lowest number is favored.
+When looking at decimal based odds, the same thing applies to them as all the other forms of odds when trying to determine the favorite... whichever is the lowest number is favored.
 In the example above, the favored candidate is Candidate A at 1.50 however Candidate B is only a little bit behind at 2.45

-Figuring out the payouts is where decimal odds can get tricky but you'll soon learn a little trick that will make these very easy to understand.
+Figuring out the payouts is where decimal odds can get tricky, but you'll soon learn a little trick that will make these very easy to understand.

-The best way to start off look at these odds are to consider them to be monetary amounts based on what you will win if you wager $1 or one euro, one pound, etc... which includes the original wager.
+The best way to start off look at these odds is to consider them to be monetary amounts based on what you will win if you wager $1 or one euro, one pound, etc... which includes the original wager.
 Be sure to keep that in mind when looking at the other odds types.

 If Candidate A wins the election, every $1 wagered will win $.50 plus the original $1 wagered which equals $1.50 or 1.50 odds.

 Candidate B: every $1 wagered earns $1.45 which equals $2.45 or 2.45 odds.

 Now That You Know How To Read Sports Betting Odds